-In aquatic terms, the animal famed for saving men is the dolphin.
+The mammal famed for saving men is the dolphin.
 If a dolphin is seen riding the wake of a ship that is considered a good omen for a safe and successful voyage.

 It comes as no surprise therefore that Jesus Christ has been depicted in Christian art as a dolphin; the friend and preserver of man.
 In the Catacomb of Callixtus, is a fresco representing a dolphin twisted around a trident.
 Another shows the dolphin impaled on a trident to form a Tau Cross.
-These are interpreted as symbolic of the Crucifixion of Christ.6 (See also Dolphin Cross)
+These are interpreted as symbolic of the Crucifixion of Christ.
+(See also Dolphin Cross)

 Shown on the left is an Anchor Cross seen in Provence Gardian in south-eastern France, which Sean Wright identifies as "a symbol of the Three Theological Virtues: Faith, Hope and Love (cross, anchor, heart)."
 Tridents can be seen at the top and arm ends, made from crescent shaped fleuries.